MOMatthewOsborne/Readme-Generator1/README.md

 # Readme-Generator1

 This app creates a README file based on a number of prompts.
-It uses Node.js and inquirer.
+It uses Node.js and the inquirer package.

 # Challenges